504 N. Kansas Street, Redlands CA 92373

 The first vaccination will be good for a 12-month period.
 The license will also be good for one year.
 When the dog is re-vaccinated, the vaccine will protect your pet for a three-year period per Municipal Code 6.04.140.

 A City license must be purchased yearly.
-The license fee for a one year period is $24 for unaltered and $12.00 for altered as long as presented within the 30 day period; otherwise, penalties will apply per Municipal code 6.04.090.
+The license fee for a one-year period is $32 for unaltered and $20.00 for altered as long as presented within the 30-day period; otherwise, penalties will apply per Municipal code 6.04.090.
 In order to obtain the altered rate, the certificate of alteration/sterilization must be presented to the Revenue Division.
+For replacement dog tags, due to lost or stolen, a replacement fee of $23.00 will be required.

 Your rabies vaccination protects your pet against the deadly rabies virus.
 The State of California is still considered a rabies state.
 The City of Redlands has had ten (10) bats test positive in a three-year period.
 This is reason enough to abide by vaccination laws.
 Your City license assists in providing proof of vaccination and is a great way for shelter staff to identify your animal should your dog be impounded.
 Shelter staff will be able to trace the license number directly to you and will be able to notify you immediately that your dog has been picked up.
 You then can be reunited with your animal quickly.